mgoellnitz/dinistiq/README.md

 ## Repository Home and Feedback

-The caninocal home of the source code is the repository at [Codeberg](https://codeberg.org/backendzeit/dinistiq) with mirrors at [GitLab](https://gitlab.com/mgoellnitz/dinistiq) and [GitHub](https://github.com/mgoellnitz/dinistiq).
+The canonical home of the source code is the repository at [Codeberg](https://codeberg.org/backendzeit/dinistiq) with mirrors at [GitLab](https://gitlab.com/mgoellnitz/dinistiq) and [GitHub](https://github.com/mgoellnitz/dinistiq).
 When possible, please prefer references to [Codeberg](https://codeberg.org/backendzeit/dinistiq).

-Feel invited use the [issues](https://codeberg.org/backendzeit/dinistiq/issues) section of this repository at [Codeberg](https://codeberg.org/backendzeit/dinistiq) for any kind of feedback.
+Feel invited to use the [issues](https://codeberg.org/backendzeit/dinistiq/issues) section of this repository at [Codeberg](https://codeberg.org/backendzeit/dinistiq) for any kind of feedback.